 Our installation partners target a 102% offset to accommodate for consumption increases over the years.
 It's not always possible to achieve 102% due to factors like tree cover, roof angle and condition of the roof, so a common range for solar offset is 60-100%.
 That said, we will always work hard to find the most effective solution for you!

 You can also choose to offset a portion of your energy usage rather than all of your usage.
 We'll work with you and our installation partners to help you determine the best fit.

 What happens if my solar panels produce more or less electricity than I consume?

-If you produce more energy than you consume, you can sell some of the energy back into the grid through a process called net metering.
-Alternatively, if you have a battery, you can store the excess electricity for later use.
+If you have a battery, you can store any excess electricity for later use.
 We offer a battery add-on as part of the NRG Solar+ program.

 Your solar system comes with an electricity plan that keeps you connected to the power grid, so if your panels produce less than you consume, you'll get the rest of your power from the power grid through your utility supplier.

 If I have solar panels, do I still need to have an electricity plan and am I still connected to the grid?

 Yes – you'll still need to have an electricity plan and connection to the grid as solar panels offset most, but not always all, of your energy usage.
 NRG has a special plan for solar customers that meets or beats your current price!